Jagadeeshkalyan/Notes/Jenkins.md

 * Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 * JENKINS_HOME directory is /var/lib/jenkins.
 * It will stores the all the stuff created in jenkins.

+Question1: if we forgot username & password of jenkins user where can we get it?

+Question 2: How to change password of a user in Jenkins
+Ans: login to Jenkins with Admin preveliges, navigate to Manage Jenkins,choose users section to create/delete/modify users that can log into this Jenkins.

+Jenkins Core concepts:
+- install java latest version
+- install jenkins
+- In jenkins to create a pipeline we would create a jenkins job/project
+- freestyle project

+* increase disk space on /tmp directory. mount -t tmpfs tmpfs /tmp -o size=1000M,mode=1777,remount

+* if you are unable to login to the user as "Jenkins" in any Linux machines, follow the below:

+run the below command:

+cat /etc/passwd

+if the /bin/false is there for jenkins users, change the shell by running following command.

+usermod --shell /bin/bash jenkins  # shell permissions to Jenkins user sudo chown jenkins:jenkins -R /var/lib/jenkins/ sudo service jenkins restart

 * Jenkins is a Cron/Scheduler on Steriods fine tuned for Continuous Integration and Continuous Deployment.